KSP-KOS/KOS/doc/source/math/ref_frame.rst

 .. index:: RAW-RAW (Reference Frame)
 .. object:: RAW-RAW

-    The name of the reference fraem in which both the origin point and the rotation of the axes is identical to **KSP**'s native raw coordinate grid.
+    The name of the reference frame in which both the origin point and the rotation of the axes is identical to **KSP**'s native raw coordinate grid.
 This is never exposed to the **KerbalScript** program, because the origin point is meaningless to work with.

 .. note::
     It is hoped that this may be expanded in the future, and conversion routines provided to let people pick a reference frame that makes sense depending on what the script is trying to do.
 At the moment the only reference frames used are SHIP-RAW and SOI-RAW, as they match closely to what **KSP** is using internally.

-Raw Orienatation
+Raw Orientation
 ----------------

 .. figure:: /_images/reference/math/KSP_body_coords.png

 The Y axis of **KSP** is the only consistent thing.
 Imagine a ray starting in the center of the SOI body and pointing upward out through the north pole.
 That is the direction of the Y axis.
-(If you move to the SOI of a body with an inclinded spin, presumably it will also change the angle of the Y axis to point in the new direction of the body's spin axis).
+(If you move to the SOI of a body with an inclined spin, presumably it will also change the angle of the Y axis to point in the new direction of the body's spin axis).

 The X and Z axes of the coordinate grid are then consequently aligned with the equator plane of the SOI body, 90 degrees to each other. **KSP** uses a left-handed coordinate system, so the Z axis will always be rotated 90 degrees to the east of the X axis.